 I like shows that offer a package deal at a reduced cost for registration, door prize, and 50/50 tickets.
 And shows that wait until the very end to give out the door prizes drive me crazy.
 After 4-5 hours, the last thing I want to do is spend another hour watching door prizes given out.
 It's ok to do the 50/50 drawing at the end, but for goodness sake, give out the door prizes throughout the show!

 Now let's talk about the primary elephant in the room -- judging.

 We all know judging is extremely subjective.
 What one person likes, another person can hate.
 Judging is usually the biggest factor that determines whether you think a show was good or bad.

-Nothing can be more frustrating than to register for a show and have no one ever look at your vehicle.
+Nothing can be more frustrating than registering for a show and have no one ever look at your vehicle.
 Equally frustrating is a show that isn't prepared to judge the volume of registered vehicles.
-I have never been disappointment at not receiving an award when I know my car has been fairly judged.
+I have never been disappointed at not receiving an award when I know my car has been fairly judged.
 Again, judging is subjective.
 Most people understand that.
 They just want their ride judged.

 The second elephant in the room is the awards.

 The number of awards presented can influence how good or bad a show is perceived.
 Like I mentioned at the start, we all want to be appreciated for the time and effort we've put into our ride.
 And of course, we all think our ride is award-worthy.

 I much prefer shows that have more registered vehicles than then they have awards.
 It makes receiving an award feel a little more special.
 Shows that give out awards to everyone have much less meaning to me.